pranavoreos/The-Game-Of-Life/README.md

 Pranav Saravanan and Joseph Sneifer

-The Assignment takes in a board of cells and iterates through their life and death cycles.
+The program takes in a board of cells and iterates through their life and death cycles.